ARIZONA IS HOLDING ITS DEMOCRATIC PRIMARY ON AUGUST 2 – MAKE SURE YOUR VOICE IS HEARD!

 What elections are there in Arizona?
 What am I voting for?

 Arizona will hold a Democratic Primary on August 2 for US Representatives and US Senate as well as state-wide offices such as Governor, Secretary of State, Attorney General, and your state representatives and state senators.
 The winners of these Democratic primary races will go up against the Republicans in the November 8, 2022 General Mid-term Election.

 All Arizona overseas voters can vote in these crucial races.

+All overseas voters can vote for their US Representative and US Senator.
 Mark Kelly is running unopposed in the Democratic Primary for US Senate, but this is a crucial seat and he’s going to face a tough race against the Republican nominee in November.
 A big turnout in the Primary will help galvanize support for the November General election.

-And please vote your full ballot, Arizona state elections are hugely important!
+Please vote your full ballot, Arizona state elections are hugely important!
 State government is responsible for voting and state policies regarding climate change, abortion and reproductive rights, education, healthcare, net neutrality, student loans, and more that affect us no matter where we go around the world.
 We are only 1 seat away from majority in both state legislative chambers!